-I am keen to learn about abstract, laboratory enactments of material processes of suspension (a term which I leave open for now), and engage with these processes artistically, to mobilise new forms of empathy with life and non-life in ‘the Anthropocene’, bearing in mind:
+I am keen to respond to laboratory enactments of various material processes of suspension, and engage with these processes artistically, to mobilise new forms of empathy with life and non-life in our era of ubiquitous pollution, bearing in mind:

 - deep-sea mining and oil spills that contaminate oceans